 Using the wrong information is the biggest mistake made every year.
 Make sure to check and double-check these.

-- Date of birth for you, spouse and dependents
+- Date of Birth – for you, your spouse, and dependents

 - Copy of last year’s tax return